GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 discovery process, in order to meet different performance goals (for example, to fulfill different kinds of service level agreements).

+In general, restarting the discovery process is always safe for the gateway and relay during any of the events listed in this section, but may cause a disruption in the forwarded traffic if the discovery process results in choosing a different relay, because this changes the RPF forwarding tree for the multicast traffic upstream of the gateway.
+This is likely to result in some dropped or duplicated packets from channels actively being tunneled from the old relay to the gateway.

+The degree of impact on the traffic from choosing a different relay may depend on network conditions between the gateway and the new relay, as well as the network conditions and topology between the sender and the new relay, as this may cause the relay to propagate a new RPF join toward the sender.

+Balancing the expected impact on the tunneled traffic against likely or observed problems with an existing connection to the relay is the goal of the heuristics that gateways use to determine when to restart the discovery process.

-The advice in this section should be treated as non-normative guidelines to operators and implementors working with AMT systems that can use DRIAD as part of the relay discovery process.
+The non-normative advice in this section should be treated as guidelines to operators and implementors working with AMT systems that can use DRIAD as part of the relay discovery process.

+###Updates to Restarting Events

 Section 5.2.3.4.1 of {{RFC7450}} lists several events that may cause a gateway to start or restart the discovery procedure.

 This document provides some updates and recommendations regarding the handling of these and similar events.
-The events are copied here and numbered for easier reference:
+The first 5 events are copied here and numbered for easier reference, and the following events are newly added for consideration in this document:

  1. When a gateway pseudo-interface is started (enabled).